twalker7/Employee-directory-12/README.md

 ## Description

-This application is based in node.js and is design to provide the user with an HTML page containing details and contact information of their work team.
-The user inserts data into the Inquirer-power prompt at the command line.
-This app is a time-saver for employees who want to present a basic employee directory consisting of their teammates.
+This application is run in node.js and is framed by the Inquirer package to interact with a MySQL database.
+The Database is a model

 ## Table of Contents